mikeal/bent/README.md

 The returned async function is used for subsequent requests.

 When working with Binary this library uses different types in the browser and Node.js.
-In Node.js all binary must be done the `Buffer` type.
+In Node.js all binary must be done using the `Buffer` type.
 In the browser you can use ArrayBuffer or any ArrayBuffer view type (UInt8Array, etc).

 ### `async request(url[, body=null, headers={}])`